-The final chapter of the Infinity Saga is an epic, goosebump-worthy, genuinely moving adventure in which our heroes become who they were meant to be.
-Avengers: Endgame hits all the right chords and is an emotional, worthy farewell to the Avengers family.
+Avengers: Endgame is an epic, goosebump-worthy, emotional ride in which our heroes become who they were meant to be, and a worthy farewell to the Avengers family.

 What happens when 50% of the population of the entire universe suddenly turns into dust?
 In the aftermath of such a catastrophic event, how can the living pick up the pieces?
 Infinity War ended with one of the most shocking cliffhangers in Marvel (and movie) history, and left us with no silver lining to hold onto.
 In the previous instalment of the Avengers saga, Thanos managed to decimate the entire human population with a single snap of his infinity gauntlet-covered hand: his plan worked, which means the Avengers failed.
 It’s unusual for a superhero film to end with a defeat, but that is exactly what made Infinity War so unique: in a few minutes’ time, we witnessed the tragic death of a series of beloved characters – from Doctor Strange, Spider-Man, Scarlet Witch, Black Panther, The Wasp and most of the Guardian of the Galaxy (Star Lord and Groot included) to S.H.I.E.L.D. members Nick Fury and Maria Hill, and let’s not forget that we had also lost Loki, Vision and Gamora a few hours earlier.
 Avengers: Endgame picks up right where Infinity War left off: it acknowledges all the loss and shows us a world that doesn’t quite know how to function.